-BREAST AND CERVICAL CANCER SCREENING SERVICES The CSP provided over 905,360 mammograms, over 1,018,800 clinical breast exams (CBEs), over 506,330 Pap tests, and approximately 49,000 high-risk HPV tests to low income, uninsured and underinsured women since its inception in 1994 (Figure 4).
+BREAST AND CERVICAL CANCER SCREENING SERVICES

+The CSP has provided over 927,100 mammograms, over 1,039,050 clinical breast exams (CBEs), over 512,790 Pap tests, and approximately 53,365 high-risk HPV tests to low income, uninsured and underinsured women since its start in 1994 (Figure 4).
 The HPV tests represent a combination of screening, surveillance and reflex tests performed after an abnormal Pap test.
-In the 2015-2016 program year, 25,683 mammograms, 23,434 CBEs, 7,538 Pap tests, and 5,142 high-risk HPV tests were provided.
+In the 2016-2017 program year, 21,739 mammograms, 20,237 CBEs, 6,460 Pap tests, and 4,357 high-risk HPV tests were provided.
 The majority of HPV tests provided were co-tests performed at the same time as the Pap test.
-Figure 4

 The CSP provides screening mammograms to women ages 40 years and older, but identifies women ages 50 years and older as a high priority group for mammography screening due to increased breast cancer incidence in older women.
 The CSP goal is to provide at least 75 percent of screening mammograms to women ages 50 years and older.
-In the 2015-2016 program year, 56.2 percent of women who received screening mammograms were in this age group.
+In the 2016-2017 program year, 55.6 percent of women who received screening mammograms were in this age group.
 Another priority for the CSP is to provide Pap tests to women who are rarely (screened more than 5 years ago) or never screened for cervical cancer.
 The program goal is to provide at least 20 percent of initial program-funded Pap tests to women who meet these criteria.
-In the 2015-2016 program year, 45.4 percent of women met this criteria.
-BREAST CANCER SCREENING RESULTS The CSP follows guidance from the CDC that women eligible for the CSP be offered a CBE as part of breast cancer screening.
+In the 2016-2017 program year, 47.6 percent of women met this criteria.

+BREAST CANCER SCREENING RESULTS

+The CSP follows guidance from the CDC that women eligible for the CSP be offered a CBE as part of breast cancer screening.
 While CBEs are not recommended screening by the United States Preventive Services Task Force, the CDC's guidance acknowledges that this access should be offered to uninsured women because in many cases these exams may be a woman's only access to a medical provider.
+Figure 5 illustrates the age-specific percentages of abnormal CBEs in the 2016-2017 program year.

 An abnormal CBE result is defined as having a mass or other finding in the breast.
-Figure 5 illustrates the age-specific percentages of abnormal CBEs in the 2015-2016 program year.
-Overall, the percentage of abnormal CBEs among all clients screened in this program year was 8.5 percent, but this percentage was 95.5% among clients under 40 years of age (Figure 5).
-This is explained, in part, by the fact that, beginning in 2009, clients ages 18 to 39 years old were only eligible to receive breast cancer screening through the CSP if they were at increased risk or symptomatic for breast cancer.
-Figure 5
+Overall, the percentage of abnormal CBEs among all clients screened in this program year was 8.8 percent, but this percentage was 94.2% among clients under 40 years of age (Figure 5).
+This is likely because, as of 2009, clients ages 18 to 39 years old were only eligible to receive breast cancer screening through the CSP if they were at increased risk or symptomatic for breast cancer.

-Figure 6 illustrates the age-specific percentages of abnormal mammograms in the 2015-2016 program year.
+Figure 6 illustrates the age-specific percentages of abnormal mammograms in the 2016-2017 program year.
 Abnormal mammograms include those that had results of "assessment incomplete", "suspicious abnormality" or "highly suggestive of malignancy."
-Overall, the percentage of abnormal mammograms among all clients screened in the program was 23.5 percent during the 2015-2016 program year.
+Overall, the percentage of abnormal mammograms among all clients screened in the program was 25.1 percent during the 2016-2017 program year.
 The percent of abnormal mammograms varied by age, and was lowest among women in the 75 and older and 65 to 74 age range.
 Younger women aged less than 40 had approximately two to three times as many abnormal findings as women in other age groups.
-As with the CBE findings, this is likely due to the fact that women less than 40 years of age are eligible to receive a mammogram through the CSP only if they are at increased risk or are symptomatic for breast cancer.
-Figure 6 Mammogram Results by Age Group New York State Cancer Services Program April 2015 -- March 2016
+As with the CBE findings, this is likely because women less than 40 years of age are eligible to receive a mammogram through the CSP only if they are at increased risk or are symptomatic for breast cancer.